Amaumaury/MachineLearning-RoadSegmentation/README.md

 To install keras use the command line 'conda install keras'.

 ## Running our model
 We saved our trained model in the file gold_train_model_hsv.hdf5 Simply run the file run.py which will load the model and predict on the tests images and produce the same submission.csv as the one given on Kaggle.
+This script will take approximately 10-15mn to preprocess the images and predict from the model.
-If you wish to train a new model, simply run the train_deepcnn.py which will save the model under 'train_model.hdf5' and to test it modify the path of the model in run.py.
+If you wish to train a new model, simply run the train_deepcnn.py which will save the model under 'train_model.hdf5'.
+This script will take long to run (1h30 - 2h) and will require a GPU.
+To test it modify the path of the model in run.py.

 ## Files description
 - pred_images is the directory were predicted images will be saved.